Ramen Japanese noodle soup is possible with German ingredients

 Table of contents:

-A hot, delicious broth bursting with umami flavor, bright yellow, wavy noodles, and colorful toppings from egg and bamboo shoots to tender meat to spring onions: That's ramen - and ramen is so much more than just a noodle soup!
-This incredibly versatile dish is on the menu in Japanese restaurants around the world - and once you've tasted truly authentic ramen, you're sure to come back for more!
-From the broth to the toppings, the light yet filling soup can be wonderfully varied and adapted: for vegans, hearty and meaty, with classic Japanese ingredients or with those you can find in any supermarket in Germany.
-Ramen is the perfect comfort food for cold winter evenings and hungover Sundays, for quick hunger and as a health booster when you have a cold.
+A hot, delicious broth bursting with umami flavor, pale yellow, wavy noodles, and colorful toppings from egg and bamboo shoots to tender meat and spring onions: that’s ramen – and ramen is so much more than just “noodle soup”!
+On the menus of Japanese restaurants all over the world, you’ll find this incredibly versatile dish — and once you’ve had truly authentic ramen, you’re guaranteed to come back for more!
+From the broth to the toppings, this light yet filling soup can be wonderfully tweaked and customized: vegan, hearty with meat, using classic Japanese ingredients or those you can find in any German supermarket.
+Ramen is the perfect comfort food for cold winter nights and hungover Sundays, for a quick hunger fix, or as a healthy booster when you’re coming down with a cold.

-As early as the 19th century, ramen noodles, largely made from wheat flour, made their way from China to Japan.
-Ramen ( ラーメン rarely written in Kanji 拉麺 ) are now a fixture of Japanese cuisine - and are also very popular in the rest of the world!
-In almost every major city today you can find ramen restaurants.
-The mild, distinctive flavor of the broth, the interplay of different ingredients and toppings, and last but not least the appetizing, colorful appearance appeal to people around the globe.
-Have you never tried ramen before?
-Be sure to visit a ramen restaurant near you - or grab your own ladle.
-We'll tell you how to make this delicious soup!
+As early as the 19th century, ramen noodles — mostly made from wheat flour — made their way from China to Japan.
+Today, ramen ( ラーメン and rarely written in kanji as 拉麺 ) are a staple of Japanese cuisine — and are devoured with delight around the world!
+These days, you can find ramen restaurants in almost every big city.
+The mild, distinctive taste of the broth, the interplay of such different ingredients and toppings, and the appetizing, vibrant look hit the spot for people around the globe.
+Have you never tried ramen?
+Be sure to visit a ramen restaurant near you — or grab a cooking spoon yourself.
+We’ll tell you how to prepare this delicious soup!

 The ingredients listed in this recipe are all very authentic.
-Many of them are not available in regular supermarkets, but only in special Asian markets.
+Many you can’t find in a regular supermarket, but only in specialist Asian markets.
 You can also buy them online.
-I have also put together a recipe that does without these ingredients - only the ramen noodles are indispensable.
-In a pinch, however, you can replace them with other noodles, such as spaghetti.
-By the way, I have created a list with links for the specifically Japanese ingredients, and also linked products in the post.
-So you can order all the really authentic food online in a relaxed way!
+I’ve also put together a recipe that skips those specialty ingredients – the only thing you really can’t do without is ramen noodles.
+In a pinch, though, you can substitute with other noodles, e.g., spaghetti.
+I’ve also put together a list of links for the specifically Japanese ingredients and linked products in the post.
+That way, you can conveniently order all the truly authentic foods online!

 1. Ramen noodles